AshishA26/MiniCopter/README.md

 # MiniCopter
-A mini quadcopter made completely from scratch using an Arduino Nano, an MPU6050 for orientation sensing, an NRF24L01 for recieving signals, MOSFETs for driving the motors, and 8520 Motors.
+A mini quadcopter made completely from scratch using an Arduino Nano, an MPU6050 for orientation sensing, an NRF24L01 for wireless communication, MOSFETs that act as motor drivers, and 8520 Motors.
+It also uses a PID control loop in order to fly with stability.
 It is controlled using a custom transmitter that has 2 joysticks and an NRF24L01.

 Programmed in `Arduino IDE`, models created in `Autodesk Inventor`, schematics created in `KiCad`.